 The team uses a suite of proprietary tools to monitor valuations of investment companies (including live NAV estimates), selected securities, currencies, and fixed income instruments.

-CGT aims to conduct itself responsibly, ethically, and fairly and seeks to ensure that the investment decisions take account of environmental, social and governance (ESG) matters where appropriate.
+CGT aims to conduct itself responsibly, ethically, and fairly and seeks to ensure that the investment decisions take account of ESG matters where appropriate.

 Current thinking